ropfoo/ez-gmaps/README.md

 | lat   | data-lat | latitude    |
 | lng   | data-lng | longitude   |

-That's all the API **needs** to display them.
-There are however additional optional attributes to customize a marker

 #### Optional Attributes

 | array      | markup          | description                                                |